Marta44/to-press2019/README.md

 **Typography**
 * "Fredericka the Great" font ("Exo" as fallback font) for headings.
 I've chosen this font for its artistic and clear aspect.
-* "Josefin Slab" font ("Montserrat" as fallback font) for body content.
+* "Josefin Slab" font ("Cormorant" as fallback font) for body content.
 I've chosen this font for its elegant design.

 **Imagery**